brianhigh/many_models_with_lmer/README.md

 # many_models_with_lmer (containerized)
 An example of using a Docker container to create an RStudio environment for reproducibility.

-This is one way to create an R environment for a specific version of R with specific versions of the packages known to work with our own R code.
-This allows others to reproduce our [Linux R/Rstudio environment](https://hub.docker.com/r/rocker/rstudio/tags) to verify our code runs for them as we intend it to.
+There are a few ways to create an R environment for a specific version of R with specific versions of the packages known to work with our own R code.
+One of which is using [Docker](https://www.docker.com) containers.
+Doing so allows others to reproduce our [Linux R/Rstudio environment](https://hub.docker.com/r/rocker/rstudio/tags) to verify our code runs for them as we intend it to.

-The [Dockerfile](Dockerfile) specifies the R version (R-4.1.3) and the [package install script](install_pkgs.R) specifies which R package versions to install.
-This script was created with a [helper script](install_versions.R) (and [another one](install_package_versions.R)) run on the original system that our [project R code](many_models_with_lmer.Rmd) was developed on.
-So, this method (very nearly) reproduces the original R environment for running our project R code, to allow someone to reproduce our [results](many_models_with_lmer.md).
-Our [Rmd file](https://github.com/deohs/coders/blob/main/demos/models/many_models_with_lmer.Rmd) came from the [DEOHS Coders](https://github.com/deohs/coders) repo.

-This example is based on a [blog post by Dave Teng](https://davetang.org/muse/2021/04/24/running-rstudio-server-with-docker/).
-It has been tested on macOS 12.4 Monterey and Windows 10 build 19044.

 ## How to install the same package versions elsewhere

-If all you need to do is make sure you are using the same package versions on another system, then, in a fresh R session, you can run your R code on the original system and then run this code to save the package versions currently in use to a CSV file:
+However, if all you really want to do is make sure you are using the same package versions on another system, then, in a fresh R session, you can run your R code on the original system and then run this code to save the package versions currently in use to a CSV file:

 ```
 # Save package versions on original system